ghtorrent/ghtorrent.org/pers-data.md

 ## Accessing personal data

+**Update Jun 2018: GDPR is in effect, which means that until GHTorrent's legal status is cleared, we cannot distribute this data anymore.**

 As of Mar 2016, the GHTorrent project does not offer personal data (namely, emails and real names) for download.
 For research purposes, you can request access to a file containing a mapping between